kashaeva-dev/api-devman/README.md

 ```
 The script will start checking for new reviews on Devman.
 When a new review is found, it will send you a Telegram notification.
+If an exception occur bot logger will send you a Telegram notification with it's traceback.

 ## Example notification